-Philipp Plein has rapidly made a name for himself in the fashion industry for his spectacles at Milan Fashion Week, alongside this building a sizeable fashion business.
-Sparing no expense to be memorable, The designer’s shows have featured full-scale rollercoasters, monster trucks, explosions, cage matches and Jet Ski jousting.
+Philipp Plein has rapidly made a name for himself in the fashion industry for his spectacles at Milan Fashion Week, alongside his building a sizeable fashion business.
+Sparing no expense to be memorable, the designer’s shows have featured full-scale rollercoasters, monster trucks, explosions, cage matches and Jet Ski jousting.
 His extravagant shows are the work of Etienne Russo , the man behind major shows for Chanel, Moncler and Hermès.

-In 2003, when he was asked to design at lounge for a German trade fair for Moet & Chandon, he was also allowed to sell his accessories.
-He made over 100,000 euros in one day, and so his fashion brand was born a year later.
+In 2003, when he was asked to design a lounge for a German trade fair for Moet & Chandon, he was also allowed to sell his accessories.
+He made over €100,000 in one day, and so his fashion brand was born a year later.
 Plein now has boutiques worldwide, with his largest market in China where he currently has seven stores.

 Some of Plein’s most notable shows include his Spring/Summer 2014 women’s show featuring Iggy Azalea performing "Work," followed by a runway populated solely with black models; his Spring/Summer 2015 men’s show that took place in an abandoned historic public swimming pool and started with a water ballet; and the men’s Autumn/Winter 2015 show that featured Snoop Dogg performing after a live cage match.
 Most memorable, however, is certainly his women’s Autumn/Winter 2015 Plein organised a working rollercoaster, which, post-show, he opened up to guests.